ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The unique predicate identifier allows for disambiguation of predicates in case a system is processing more than one predicate at a time.
 The BPI User identifier assures assignability of the originator for audit and disambiguation purposes.
 A human readable format ensures that in the case of business sensitive operations both business owners and auditors can understand and analyze the intent of the predicate.
 In order for a system to be able to process the predicate, the rules as well as input and output data for both state synchronization and advancement together with the processing program, state storage and output validation need to be specified such that they can be implemented in a system through an automated process.
 The last element ensures predicate non-repudiability in case of disputes.

-**[R146]** The output objects of the application of the State Synchronization and Advancement Predicate MUST be cryptographic assertions in zero-knowledge that evaluate to either true or false by a verifying party.
+**[R147]** The output objects of the application of the State Synchronization and Advancement Predicate MUST be cryptographic assertions in zero-knowledge that evaluate to either true or false by a verifying party.

-**[R147]** For the purpose of BPI Interoperability, the "Create State Synchronization and Advancement Predicate" operation a BPI invokes MUST create an object conformant to the requirements **[R144]** - **[R146]**.
+**[R148]** For the purpose of BPI Interoperability, the "Create State Synchronization and Advancement Predicate" operation a BPI invokes MUST create an object conformant to the requirements **[R145]** - **[R147]**.

-**[R148]** The input data to the "Create State Synchronization and Advancement Predicate" operation MUST enable a BPI to generate a State Synchronization and Advancement Predicate per **[R140]**.
+**[R149]** The input data to the "Create State Synchronization and Advancement Predicate" operation MUST enable a BPI to generate a State Synchronization and Advancement Predicate per **[R146]**.

-**[R149]** A "Create State Synchronization and Advancement Predicate" operation MUST satisfy the following conditions to be valid:
+**[R150]** A "Create State Synchronization and Advancement Predicate" operation MUST satisfy the following conditions to be valid:
-* the invoking BPI User's digital signature must be valid
+* The invoking BPI User's digital signature must be valid
-* the digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI User
+* The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI User
-* a State Synchronization and Advancement Predicate conformant with **[R145]**.
+* A State Synchronization and Advancement Predicate conformant with **[R146]**.

 **Update State Synchronization and Advancement Predicate**

 In case requirements change a State Synchronization and Advancement Predicate may have to be updated.
 Such an update process needs to be conformant to the following requirements.

-**[R150]** A State Synchronization and Advancement Predicate MUST NOT be updated when the predicate is used in an active IVSM.
+**[R151]** A State Synchronization and Advancement Predicate MUST NOT be updated when the predicate is used in an active IVSM.

-**[R151]** An update operation to a State Synchronization and Advancement Predicate MUST be conformant to **[R144]** - **[R146]**.
+**[R152]** An update operation to a State Synchronization and Advancement Predicate MUST be conformant to **[R145]** - **[R147]**.

-**[R152]** For the purpose of BPI Interoperability, the "Update State Synchronization and Advancement Predicate" operation a BPI invokes MUST create an object conformant to the requirements **[R144]** - **[R146]**.
+**[R153]** For the purpose of BPI Interoperability, the "Update State Synchronization and Advancement Predicate" operation a BPI invokes MUST create an object conformant to the requirements **[R145]** - **[R147]**.

-**[R153]** The input data to the "Update State Synchronization and Advancement Predicate" operation MUST enable a BPI to generate a State Synchronization and Advancement Predicate per **[R145]**.
+**[R154]** The input data to the "Update State Synchronization and Advancement Predicate" operation MUST enable a BPI to generate a State Synchronization and Advancement Predicate per **[R146]**.

-**[R154]** A "Update State Synchronization and Advancement Predicate" operation MUST satisfy the following conditions to be valid:
+**[R155]** A "Update State Synchronization and Advancement Predicate" operation MUST satisfy the following conditions to be valid:
-* the invoking BPI User's digital signature must be valid
+* The invoking BPI User's digital signature must be valid
-* the digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI User
+* The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI User
-* a State Synchronization and Advancement Predicate conformant with **[R145]**.
+* A State Synchronization and Advancement Predicate conformant with **[R146]**.

 **Launch IVSM**

 As mentioned above, the IVSM represents an implementation of the State Synchronization and Advancement Predicate.
 To properly implement an IVSM the standard defines the following requirements.

-**[R155]** The "Launch IVSM" operation a BPI invokes MUST contain the following elements:
+**[R156]** The "Launch IVSM" operation a BPI invokes MUST contain the following elements:
 * A unique identifier for the IVSM
 * The unique identifier of the BPI User within the context of the originating BPI invoking the operation
 * A creation date